AdoptOpenJDK/blog/content/blog/a-simple-guide-to-notarizing-your-java-application/index.md

 The `Notarized Developer ID` line indicates that the installer is fully notarized.

 ## Other Problems:
 - Apple notarization requires the binary to have been compiled on Xcode 9 or later.
-This may not be an issue for you but if you see warnings about algorithms being unsupported when you notarize you will need upgrade your compiler.
+This may not be an issue for you but if you see warnings about algorithms being unsupported when you notarize you will need to upgrade your compiler.